[ Custom Channels ]

 Custom events aren’t second-class citizens in Burrow.
 They participate in everything built-in events do:

-- Timeline: Custom events appear chronologically alongside WordPress, Shopify, GitHub, and Stripe events
+- Timeline: Custom events appear chronologically alongside WordPress, WooCommerce, GitHub, and Stripe events

 - Digests: Include custom event summaries in automated monthly reports